 Creating a Book Business Plan Template: For Your Book or Book Series

-Download a this post as a PDF (minus the social media posts).
-No email required.
+Download this post as a PDF No email required.

 The days of posting to Kindle, being discovered by readers “accidentally”, and hitting the top 10 bestseller list with no marketing, ads, or plan ended.
 Unicorn stories happen every once in a while, but the most successful authors have a pattern and those focused on writing full time as independent or hybrid authors use a plan.